QubesOS/qubes-doc/system/gui.md

 Security markers on dom0 windows
 --------------------------------

-It is important that user knows which AppVM a given window belongs to.
+It is important that the user knows which AppVM a given window belongs to.
 This prevents a rogue AppVM from painting a window pretending to belong to other AppVM or dom0 and trying to steal, for example, passwords.

 In Qubes, a custom window decorator is used that paints a colourful frame (the colour is determined during AppVM creation) around decorated windows.
 Additionally, the window title always starts with **[name of the AppVM]**.
 If a window has an *override_redirect* attribute, meaning that it should not be treated by a window manager (typical case is menu windows), *qubes_guid* draws a two-pixel colourful frame around it manually.